OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 |AZURE_SUBSCRIPTION_ID|To identify the subscription in which the resources will be provisioned.|
 |AZURE_TENANT_ID|To identify the tenant in which the subscription resides.|

+To create Azure service principals for use, refer to [here](#how-to-create-azure-service-principals-for-use).

 ## Setup CI/CD Pipelines with Azure DevOps

 You can set up automated pipelines in Azure DevOps, and make a reference on the scripts and steps below to get started: